 Located in Knights’ Square, the statue of Cosimo I de’ Medici is every bit as impressive as you would expect from a work of Italian art.
 Who was Cosimo I de’ Medici?
 He was the first member of the Medici family that went on to rule Florence for nearly 100 years between 1434 and 1537.

 There’s something magical about the Arno, especially on a sunny day.
 I love how it carves up the historic part of the city, how colourful the buildings are, and how the locals use it as an everyday part of their city.

 The river is a beautiful view to watch over while you’re on the phone.

-But nothing can really compete with the view of the river at night, which is arguably the best way to end one day in Pisa.
+But nothing can really compete with the view of the river at night, which is arguably the best way to end your time in Pisa.

 Where to Eat in Pisa

-Mushroom focaccia may not your average breakfast but in my defence I was still on Asian time when I indulged.
+Mushroom focaccia may not your average breakfast but in my defense I was still on Asian time when I indulged.
 There are plenty of cafes serving snacks like this along the Walking Street (I say snack, but it was huge).
-For a better price compared to the tourist focused eateries, I took a short detour down a side-street and picked this up for 3.50 euros including coffee.
+For a better price compared to the tourist-focused eateries, I took a short detour down a side street and picked this up for 3.50 euros including coffee.

 At night I again wandered the side streets (this time around Piazza Cairoli) and found a nice restaurant.
 The pasta looked too unimpressive to photograph, and I’m disappointed I didn’t take a snap because when I took my first bite of the perfectly al dente penne I realised that looks aren’t everything.
 By the time I was able to stop, there was little left to photograph, which was a great reminder that I was back in Italy.